 Opus Trust Marketing invests in Pitney Bowes technology to accelerate growth

-Outsourced communications specialist Opus Trust Marketing has invested in the region of £2 million in new technology to accelerate growth and deliver its strategic development plans.
+Outsourced communications specialist Opus Trust Marketing Limited has invested in the region of £2 million in new technology to accelerate growth and deliver its strategic development plans.
 The new inserting equipment from Pitney Bowes, a global technology company providing innovative products and solutions to power commerce, will help Opus Trust to further specialise in multichannel communications and critical document printing and mailing for its clients, which include 20 per cent of the FTSE 100.

 Opus Trust manages high volumes of critical, transactional documents, sending nearly 1,000 communications every minute on behalf of its clients – almost 1.3 million every working day.
 The company has invested in Pitney Bowes’ PulseTM inserting system, as well as two of its high-performance EpicTM multi format inserters, demonstrating its commitment to high-integrity critical document outsourcing.

 The Pitney Bowes technologies will extend and enhance the services Opus Trust can deliver, offering greater reliability through the integration of physical and digital technologies.
 Pitney Bowes’ Pulse inserting system eliminates the need for manual hand enclosing, instead automating the task to increase efficiencies, reduce costs and improve integrity.
 Many of Opus Trust’s clients must adhere to strict regulatory deadlines for on-time billing, or face significant penalties.
 The Pulse’s integrity tracking and ‘proof of mail’ features provide Opus Trust and its clients with documented processes, peace-of-mind and a strong foundation for regulatory compliance.